CP-67: Installation

 Disks to be used by CP have to be formatted by a standalone utility called FORMAT, loaded from tape or punched cards.
-CP disks are formatted with fixed-length 829 records.
+CP disks are formatted with fixed-length 829 byte records.

 Following formatting, a second stand-alone utility, DIRECT, partitions the disk space between permanent (system and user files) and temporary (paging and spooling) space.
 DIRECT also creates the user directory identifying the virtual machines (users) available in the system.
 For each user the directory contains identifying information, id and password, and lists the resources (core, devices, etc) that this user can access, Although a user may be allowed access to physical devices it is more common to specify virtual devices, such as a spooled card reader, card punch, and printer.
 A user can be allocated one or more virtual disk units, "mini disks" [sic.], which resemble a real disk of the same device type, except that they occupy a subset of the space on the real device.